soalaksks/moe-canberrasec/latest-happenings-and-announcements/announcements/_posts/2022-12-20-post-2022 Sec 1 Registration.md

 **Join the Parent Support Group (PSG)**
 We welcome you to join our Parent Support Group (PSG) which aims to promote partnership between the parents and the school towards the holistic development of every student.
 We encourage you to volunteer your precious time in any of the school’s activities.
 Your support will make a big difference to the school and your child.

 To join the PSG, kindly submit the form below to General Office or through your child.
-Should you require more details or clarification, please email us at canberra_ss@moe.edu.sg.
+Should you require more details or clarification, please email us at [canberra_ss@moe.edu.sg](mailto:canberra_ss@moe.edu.sg).

-• PSG Recruitment Form
+*

 Thank you and on behalf of the school, we would like to wish all our 2023 Sec 1 students and families a great year ahead.